Alfred Stephen: Family

 The Stephen family is a prominent legal dynasty in Australia.
 Sir Alfred was the son of John Stephen, a judge of the Supreme Court of New South Wales.

-Stephen married Virginia, daughter of Matthew Consett, who died in 1837, and Eleanor daughter of the Rev. William Bedford, who died in 1886.
-There were nine children of each marriage and at the time of Stephen's death, he had 66 grandchildren.
+Stephen married Virginia, daughter of Matthew Consett, who died in 1837.
+He later married Eleanor, daughter of the Rev. William Bedford, who died in 1886.
+There were nine children from each marriage and at the time of Stephen's death, he had 66 grandchildren.

 He was knighted in 1846 and was a made a CB in 1862, KCMG in 1874, GCMG in 1884, and privy councillor in 1893.

 Of Stephen's sons, Alfred Hewlett Stephen, born in 1826, entered religious life, and, in 1869, became a canon of St Andrew's Cathedral, Sydney.
-Another, Sir Matthew Henry Stephen (1828–1920), became a puisne judge of the supreme court of New South Wales in 1887, and a third son, Hon.
-Septimus Alfred Stephen (1842-1901) was a distinguished lawyer and New South Wales politician.
+Another, Sir Matthew Henry Stephen (1828–1920), became a puisne judge of the Supreme Court of New South Wales in 1887, and a third son, Septimus Alfred Stephen (1842–1901) was a distinguished lawyer and a New South Wales politician.
+Other sons also held prominent positions in Sydney.

-Other sons held prominent positions in Sydney.
-Of his grandsons, Edward Milner Stephen was appointed a supreme court judge at Sydney in 1929, and Brigadier-General Robert Campbell Stephen, served with distinction in the 1914-18 war.
-A great-grandson, Lieutenant Adrian Consett Stephen, killed in the same war, showed much promise as a writer.
+Of his grandsons, Edward Milner Stephen was appointed a supreme court judge at Sydney in 1929, and Brigadier-General Robert Campbell Stephen, served with distinction in the World War I. A great-grandson, Lieutenant Adrian Consett Stephen, killed in the same war, showed promise as a writer.
 His Four Plays and An Australian in the R.F.A. were published posthumously in 1918.

-Alfred's brother, George Milner Stephen (1812 – 1894), was a barrister with a significant political career in South Australia and Victoria.
+Alfred's brother, George Milner Stephen (1812–1894), was a barrister with a significant political career in South Australia and Victoria.
 Another brother, John Stephen, (died 1854) was the earliest created alderman for the City of Melbourne.